UPF - 05/06/22

 Maverick (Irregular in Japan) is the name given to Reploids that for one reason or another become a threat to humans.

-A page dedicated to the art of making someone else's mech your own.
+A page dedicated to the art of making someone else's mech one's own.

 This edit will also create new pages on Giant Bomb for: